 It’s time for picking butternut squash when the rind is hard and they have turned a deep, solid tan.
 It’s best to leave the majority of your crop on the vine until late September or October to ensure the thick skins necessary for winter storage, but make sure you have your butternut squash harvest in before the first frost.

 How to Harvest Butternut Squash

 When picking butternut squash, carefully cut the fruit from the vine with a sharp knife.
-Make sure about two inches of stem is still attached to the squash.
+Make sure about 2 inches of stem is still attached to the squash.
 Short stems or no stems at all invite bacteria in through the temporary soft spot where the stem once was.

 Fruits that have been bruised, cut or have their stem removed should be eaten as soon as possible because they won’t store well.
-Fruit that has been severely damaged during your butternut squash harvest should be consigned to the compost heap where you might find seedlings sprouting next year!
+Fruit that has been severely damaged during your butternut squash harvest should be consigned to the compost heap, where you might find seedlings sprouting next year!

 Now that you know when to harvest butternut squash and how to harvest butternut squash, you need to know how to store them.
 After you finish picking butternut squash, it needs to be cured.
 All that means is that you have to let the squash sit at room temperature for a week or two to fully harden the skin.
-They’ll need a temperature of about 70 degrees F. (20 C.), but please don’t leave them outdoors where they’ll be vulnerable to insects.
+They’ll need a temperature of about 70 F. (20 C.), but please don’t leave them outdoors where they’ll be vulnerable to insects.

 Once cured, the fruit should be stored in a cool dry place (40-50 F./4-10 C.) such as a basement or garage.
 Don’t let them freeze.
 Properly stored, your butternut squash harvest should last from three to six months.